-Please note: it is no longer possible to make a new claim or a linked claim for incapacity benefit or income support.
-A claim must be made for employment and support allowance (ESA) instead.
-All current incapacity claimants will be reassessed for ESA between March 2011 and 2014.
+You can no longer make a new claim or a linked claim for incapacity benefit or income support as incapable of work.
+Most people now have to claim employment and support allowance (ESA) or universal credit instead.

 Completing the IB50 incapacity benefit questionnaire in as much detail as possible and enclosing supporting evidence can increase the chances of your being found incapable of work without having to have a medical.
 The Benefits and Work 40+ page guides to incapacity benefit claims on mental health and physical health grounds take you page by page through the questionnaire explaining what evidence you need to give in each box and giving sample answers.